-During fusion welding, not only a series of changes from melting to solid phase change occur in the weld under the action of welding heat source, but also the structure and properties of the base metal on both sides of the weld that is not melted will change due to the influence of welding heat transfer.
+Additionally, the structure and properties of the base metal on both sides of the weld that are not melted are changed as a result of the influence of welding heat transfer.

-In addition, there is a transition zone from the base metal to the weld, which is different from the weld and the base metal, which will have a great impact on the performance of the welded joint.
+There is also a transition zone between the base metal and the weld that is distinct from both the weld and the base metal and can greatly impact the performance of the welded joint.

 1 – Welding seam